RikudouSage/FirefoxTravoltaMemePatch/README.md

 ## Uninstallation

 Why would someone uninstall this?
+Whatever your reason may be, just uninstall it like any other app (either go to Control Panel or search for `Uninstall Firefox Travolta` in your start menu).

-Whatever your reason may be, just head to your Firefox installation directory (default is `C:\Program Files\Mozilla Firefox`), then open directory `browser` and delete the `omni.ja` file.
+Alternatively you can go to your Firefox installation directory (default is `C:\Program Files\Mozilla Firefox`), then open directory `browser` and delete the `omni.ja` file.
 Afterwards rename the file `omni.ja.backup` to `omni.ja`.